On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections

 \section{Spectral deferred corrections}

 The method of spectral deferred corrections was first developed by Dutt et al. \cite{Dutt2000}.
-The section is dedicated to the detailed derivation of the method, in which the intention is to provide an understanding of how the scheme is designed.
-Consider a system of ODEs for $t \in \mathcal{I} := [t_0, t_1]$
+In this section, we derive the method in detail to provide an understanding of how the scheme is constructed.
+Consider an initial-value problem for an ODE system for $t \in \mathcal{I} := [t_0, t_1]$ of the form